Background to research and synopsis

 Ounzain, S., Kobayashi, S., Peterson, R., He, A., Samani, N.J., Menick, D.R., Pu, W.T., Liang, Q. and Chong, Nelson W. 2012.
 Cardiac expression of STARS, a novel gene involved in cardiac development and disease, is regulated by GATA4.
 Molecular and Cellular Biology.
 32 (10), pp. 1830-1843.

 Candidates should normally have a minimum classification of 2.1 in their Bachelor Degree or equivalent and preferably a Masters degree.
 Applicants whose secondary level education has not been conducted in the medium of English should also demonstrate evidence of appropriate English language proficiency normally defined as IELTS: 6.5 (overall score with not less than 6.0 in any of the individual elements).

 Please follow this link to apply for the programme most appropriate to your research, please note that the programme appears as MPhil on UCAS, however there is an option on the form to request PhD via MPhil, which is the standard route:

 To make your application for (SLS6):

 Interviews will be held in June/July 2019.
-The Studentship title is SLS6 Full Scholarship and Fee Waiver School of Life Sciences.
-Please include this in your application, you must also list the Project Code in order for us to allocate your application to the correct.
+The Studentship title is SLS6 Fee Waiver School of Life Sciences.
+Please include this in your application, you must also list the Project Code in order for us to allocate your application correctly.